Superboy-Prime: Blackest Night

 Superboy-Prime continues to live his secluded life, unknowingly but constantly monitored by the prime universe Brainiac 5, still compulsively reading every comic book and message board post pertaining to the DC multiverse.
 The extended cool-off period forced on him has left Clark more regretful, aware of his reputation as a joke character in the eyes of the people of Earth-Prime.
-Upon reading Adventure Comics #4, and the online solicitations for the two-part storyline possibly dealing with his death, he embarks with his fearful parents on a wild goose chase, hoping to find a comic book store willing to sell him a copy of the fifth issue.
-However, since the fifth issue is not yet on the shelves, the events unfold exactly as Clark already read them, with Alexander Luthor, multiversal-hopping Black Lantern, bestowing to him all of his powers in order to bring him to a higher emotional state.
+Upon reading Adventure Comics #4 and the online solicitations for the storyline possibly dealing with his death, he embarks with his fearful parents on a wild goose chase, hoping to find a comic book store willing to sell him a copy of the fifth issue.
+However, since the fifth issue is not yet on the shelves, the events unfold as Clark already read them, with Alexander Luthor, multiversal-hopping Black Lantern, bestowing to him all of his powers in order to bring him to a higher emotional state.
 Upon calling forth Superboy's victims, he teasingly reveals to him his impending death in Adventure Comics #5.
 Unable to damage the Black Lanterns, Superboy-Prime flies to the DC Comics building in New York and attempts to take revenge on the writers he believes made him the way he is.
-Before he can do so, Alexander teleports him to his basement, and begins destroying his comic collection.
+Before he can do so, Alexander teleports him to his basement and begins destroying his comic collection.

-Superboy-Prime then accepts the hopelessness of his situation, and willingly puts on a black ring, which wills him to "die".
-However, the ring, reacting to his mixed emotions, switches between the powers of the emotional spectrum, resulting in a mixed-light burst that eradicates the Black Lanterns and the ring itself.
-Lying on the floor, he becomes overcome by the emotions forced by the ring and devastated that "they" have turned him into a monster and made it so he cannot ever have a "happy ending."
+Superboy-Prime accepts the hopelessness of his situation and willingly puts on a black ring, which wills him to "die".
+However, the ring, reacting to his mixed emotions, switches between the powers of the emotional spectrum, creating a burst of light that destroys the Black Lanterns and the ring itself.
+Lying on the floor, he becomes overcome by the emotions forced by the ring and devastated that "they" have turned him into a monster and made it so he cannot ever have a "happy ending".
 Laurie enters the basement, sporting a broken arm.
 She comforts Prime, telling him that "they" heard him, and that they sent her to tell him that they are sorry for what they did to him, and are going to leave him alone—"they" previously mentioned as being the writers at DC Comics.
 As they embrace, a Black Lantern ring is shown on Laurie's hand that detects the hope within Prime's heart.